-We expect the Chinese economy to remain challenging in 2016.
-The property market in the first tier cities, and to some extent, the second tier cities, has benefited from decreases in mortgage rates.
-However, lower borrowing costs has yet to benefit third tier cities such as Yichang and Jixian in which we operate.
-The ease in monetary policy has not made it easier to raise capital.
+We expect the Chinese economy to remain challenging in 2017.
+The property market in the first-tier cities, and to some extent, the second-tier cities, has benefited from decreases in mortgage rates.
+However, this has yet to benefit third-tier cities such as Yichang where we operate.
+The easing of monetary policy has not made it easier to raise capital.
 This will affect the pace of development of many projects in China, including our real estate development projects and water supply service operations.

-On a more positive note, the credit market is expected to show signs of relief in the next 12 months.
+On a more positive note, the credit market is expected to remain stable in 2017.

-During FY2015, we decreased our net cash used in operating activities from RMB95.09 million to RMB79.76 million.
-The Group had cash reserves of RMB18.86 million as at 31 December 2015.
-We have focused on generating cash from our property development projects as well as other businesses, and will continue such effort this year.
+In FY2016, our net cash generated from operating activities was RMB17.51 million and net cash provided by investing activities was RMB462.39 million.
+The Group had cash reserves of RMB156.98 million as at

+31 December 2016.
+We have focused on generating cash from our property development projects as well as other businesses, and will continue such efforts this year.

-PROPOSED DIVESTMENTS OF GOLD MINING & OIL AND GAS EXPLORATION PROJECTS
+PROPOSED DIVESTMENTS OF GOLD MINING & OIL EXPLORATION PROJECTS

-In view of the prolonged downturn in commodities prices, we are looking for suitable opportunities to dispose of our interests in gold mining and oil exploration.
+In view of the prolonged downturn in commodity prices, we are looking for suitable opportunities to dispose of our interests in gold mining and oil exploration.

-We hold a 20.054% interest in Liuhe County Yukun Mining Co Ltd ("Liuhe"), a gold exploration and mining company in Jilin province, China.
+We hold a 20.1% interest in Liuhe County Yukun Mining Co Ltd ("Liuhe"), a gold exploration and mining company in Jilin province, China.
 Other than the gold production certificate, this associate company has received all licenses required for commercial operation.

-The results of the trial production and a valuation conducted by an independent valuer on Liuhe's mining assets have led us to conclude that, under the current and forecast market conditions for gold price, this mining project is unlikely to generate sufficient cash flow to repay the outstanding shareholder's loan that the Group extended to it or to recover the Group's investment.
-In view of this, we have made full impairments on the Liuhe project as follows: RMB9.97 million for the shareholder's loan to Liuhe and RMB44.28 million for the carrying amount of the investment.
+The results of a trial production conducted by an independent valuer on Liuhe's mining assets have led us to conclude that, under the current and forecast market conditions for gold price, this mining project is unlikely to generate sufficient cash flow to repay the outstanding shareholder's loan that the Group has extended to it or to recover the Group's investment.
+In view of this, we have made full impairment on the Liuhe project as follows: RMB9.97 million for the shareholder's loan to - Liuhe and RMB44.28 million for the carrying amount of the investment.

-We also hold an effective stake of 34.54% in an oil and gas exploration company who is licensed to explore and drill early stage oil and gas fields in Papua New Guinea through an investment vehicle known as Future Trillion Holdings Limited ("Future Trillion").
+We also hold an effective stake of 34.54% in an oil exploration company licensed to explore and drill early stage oil & gas fields in Papua New Guinea through an investment vehicle known as Future Trillion Holdings Limited ("Future Trillion").
 As oil prices have remained weak, we held back our oil exploration and drilling work last year in order to minimize expenses.

 MKS Limited ("MKS"), our associate company operating in PNG, has secured an extension of the license until 2020.
-This allows us to drill a few more wells for evaluation.
+This will allow us to drill one or two more wells for evaluation.
 However, we expect oil prices to remain depressed and MKS to face difficulty in obtaining new funds for the drilling work.
-As it may not be commercially viable to continue with this high risk and high cost business venture, full impairment has been made for related investments as follows: Shared of loss from associated company of RMB31.26 million, impairment of RMB24.62 million on the remaining carrying amount of investment and RMB76.10 million in the shareholder loans that the Group extended to Future Trillion and its subsidiary.
+As it may not be commercially viable to continue with this high risk and high cost business venture, full impairment has been made for related investments as follows: Share of loss from associated company of RMB31.26 million, impairment of RMB24.62 million on the remaining carrying amount of investment and RMB76.10 million in the shareholder loans that the Group extended to Future Trillion and its associated company.